Tag Archives: LinkedIn

 The Today Show recently conducted a study in which they surveyed 7,000 American mothers and have discovered that 42% of them suffer from “Pinterest stress” – the worry that they are not crafty or creative enough.
 Yeah, that’s a real thing.

+Or you can read these articles for some more advice.
 New York Magazine just wrote up an entertaining piece about the 6 Major Social Media Anxieties and it couldn’t be more spot-on.
 Check it out here.

 Is There Ever A Right Time For Advice: Post-Grad Edition